elatov/elatov.github.io/_posts/2012-10-08-vcap5-dca-objective-1-1-implement-and-manage-complex-storage-solutions.md

 RAID 1, from the same wikipedia page:

-> In **RAID 1** (mirroring without parity or striping), data is written identically to two drives, thereby producing a &#8220;mirrored set&#8221;; the read request is serviced by either of the two drives containing the requested data, whichever one involves least seek time plus rotational latency.
+> In **RAID 1** (mirroring without parity or striping), data is written identically to two drives, thereby producing a "mirrored set"; the read request is serviced by either of the two drives containing the requested data, whichever one involves least seek time plus rotational latency.
 Similarly, a write request updates the strips of both drives.
 The write performance depends on the slower of the two writes (i.e., the one that involves larger seek time and rotational latency); at least two drives are required to constitute such an array.
 While more constituent drives may be employed, many implementations deal with a maximum of only two; of course, it might be possible to use such a limited level 1 RAID itself as a constituent of a level 1 RAID, effectively masking the limitation.The array continues to operate as long as at least one drive is functioning.
-With appropriate operating system support, there can be increased read performance, and only a minimal write performance reduction; implementing RAID 1 with a separate controller for each drive in order to perform simultaneous reads (and writes) is sometimes called &#8220;multiplexing&#8221; (or &#8220;duplexing&#8221; when there are only two drives).
+With appropriate operating system support, there can be increased read performance, and only a minimal write performance reduction; implementing RAID 1 with a separate controller for each drive in order to perform simultaneous reads (and writes) is sometimes called "multiplexing" (or "duplexing" when there are only two drives).
 >
 > <a href="http://virtuallyhyper.com/wp-content/uploads/2012/09/raid-1-wiki.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/09/raid-1-wiki.png']);"><img class="alignnone size-full wp-image-3668" title="raid-1-wiki" alt="raid 1 wiki VCAP5 DCA Objective 1.1 – Implement and Manage Complex Storage Solutions " src="http://virtuallyhyper.com/wp-content/uploads/2012/09/raid-1-wiki.png" width="1074" height="173" /></a>